nodejs/node/doc/api/cli.md

 > Stability: 1.0 - Early development

 Set the current working directory for the test runner.
 If not specified, the current working directory is used.
-This flag is particularly useful when running tests from a different directory.

 ### `--experimental-test-isolation=mode`